nickbnf/glogg/BUILD.md

 ### Configuration options

-By default Klogg is built with support for reporting crash dumps.
-This can be disabled via cmake option `-DKLOGG_USE_SENTRY=OFF`.
+By default Klogg is built without support for reporting crash dumps.
+This can be enabled via cmake option `-DKLOGG_USE_SENTRY=ON`.

 Klogg uses Hyperscan regular expressions library which requires CPU with SSSE3 support, ragel and boost headers.
 Klogg can be built with only Qt reqular expressions backend by passing `-DKLOGG_USE_HYPERSCAN=OFF` to cmake.